dagiz007/Atlassian-cloud-backup/README.md

 `start_download.py` can be scheduled after the backup is finished (for example, the day after, depending on how large your sites are).
 It logs into all Jira and Confluence sites and downloads the backup files to the defined location.

-The scripts will send a message to a defined Slack channel when finish.
+The scripts will send Heartbeats and Alerts to Opsgenie

 ## Installation